What You Need Before You Book Dayle

 July 4-6, 2011 - International Conference on 20 years of Inflammopharmacology, Department of Pharmacology, University of Cambridge, Cambridge, UK

-- presentation of scientific Abstract and Poster Citation "Greening of Healthcare - Fabrics used in Healthcare Facilities" Dayle Laing and Walter F. Kean, (Clinical Professor in Medicine, McMaster University). greening_of_healthcare-fabrics_used_in_healthcare_facilities_poster.pdf
+- presentation of scientific Abstract and Poster Citation "Greening of Healthcare - Fabrics used in Healthcare Facilities" Dayle Laing and Walter F. Kean, MD, Clinical Professor in Medicine, McMaster University, Canada Greening of Healthcare: Fabrics used in Healthcare Facilities Poster

 "Healthcare textiles in current use may pose a serious risk to the health and safety of patients and all healthcare workers, when they are unknowingly exposed to the chemicals of concern.
 Many studies have been done on acute or chronic exposure of large doses of these chemicals and toxicity profiles have been identified.
 However it is difficult to assess the risk of exposure of these chemicals at low doses, over a long period of time, or consider the risk on patients who are already immuno-compromised."